amrrdev/Flixify/README.md

 # Streaming Service Backend

-The **Streaming Service Backend** A scalable and secure video streaming backend, designed for a Netflix-like experience.
+The **Streaming Service Backend** is a scalable and secure video streaming backend, designed for a Netflix-like experience.
 This backend handles video uploads, role-based access control, subscription-based viewing, and Cloudinary integration for optimized streaming.

 **Note**: This project is still in development.
 New features are being added, and improvements are continuously being made.